Conservation Measures

 • Peak Load Energy Management – HVAC

 As part of Penn’s partnership with grid operator PJM, when the grid is overloaded on peak energy days Penn is asked to reduce consumption.
 Penn’s Facilities and Real Estate Services division asks each school and center to enter energy conservation mode.
 On our first “Red Day” of 2011, Wharton was recognized for suggesting extra measures to reduce load.
-These included additional air handler shutdowns in Vance and Huntsman Halls, limited lighting mode in Steinberg Hall-Dietrich Hall and Vance Hall, and escalator shutdowns in Huntsman.
+These included additional air handler shutdowns in Dinan and Huntsman Halls, limited lighting mode in Steinberg Hall-Dietrich Hall and Dinan Hall, and escalator shutdowns in Huntsman.
 Thanks goes to the energy team at Wharton Operations for their creative approach to demand reduction, with special recognition to Maria O’Callaghan, Bob Whitehouse, Chris Ferraiolo and Michah Mack.

 • Air Handler Shutdowns Have Big Impact

 Air handlers, used for heating, cooling, ventilation, humidity control and more, are one of the largest users of energy for Wharton, making up about 50% of Huntsman’s total electricity usage, plus a significant portion of steam and chilled water use.
-Since Steinberg-Dietrich and Vance Halls close at night, all air handlers servicing those facilities are cycled off each night.
+Since Steinberg-Dietrich and Dinan Halls close at night, all air handlers servicing those facilities are cycled off each night.
 The air handler that services the 8th floor of Huntsman Hall is cycled off each evening, since that floor is primarily used as a conference center.
 We are currently evaluating whether we can take additional steps with air handler shutdowns while maintaining indoor air quality and comfort.

 • Real-Time HVAC Monitoring